 How to buy

-In the US, bitter gourd is available all year round in Asian or International supermarkets.
+In the US, bitter gourd is available all year round in Asian supermarkets.
 Choose the firmest melons that are small to medium in size.
 Look for a consistent green color throughout, as this is a sign of freshness.

 The yellow-green variety tends to have a milder flavor; the greener it is, the more bitter it will be.
 Examine the surface for any blemishes, bruises, or soft spots as they may be damaged or rotten inside.